 - Type command sfc /scannow and ok to run system file checker utility

 - This will scan for corrupted missing system files on your system.

-- If found any the SFC utility automatically restore them from a compressed folder located %WinDir%\System32\dllcache
+- If found any the SFC utility automatically restores them from a compressed folder located %WinDir%\System32\dllcache

 - Wait until 100 % complete the scanning process

-- After that restart windows and check the problem resolved.
+- After that restart windows and check the problem is resolved.